 That evolved over the years and long story short, in college, I switched over to becoming vegan because I started a job at an animal cruelty non-profit where everyone working there was vegan.

 So one day my boss asked me, “you’re vegan right?”
 And I was like “oh yeah, I’m vegan.”
-I kinda of just said I was because I wanted to be, but I didn’t even know what it meant.
+I kinda just said I was because I wanted to be, but I didn’t even know what it meant.
 So I just fell into calling myself a vegan.
 That was 13 years ago.

 When did your entrepreneurial journey start?